What do bookkeepers do?

 So now that we’ve answered the question “what do bookkeepers do?”, it’s time to address the most important question of all: “why does all this matter to you?”

-- They provide a snapshot of the financial health of your business to help you make key decisions.
+- They offer a glimpse of the current financial health of your company, which can assist you in making important decisions.

-- They keep an eye on your financials to ensure your cash flow stays healthy.
+- They keep a close check on your finances to make certain that your cash flow remains in good shape.

 Choosing a Bookkeeper